-MUS 261 Concert Band III (1)
+MUS 261 Concert Band III (1) This course is a continuation of MUS 162.

-MUS 262 Concert Band IV (1)
+MUS 262 Concert Band IV (1) This course is a continuation of MUS 261.

-MUS 265 Applied Percussion III (2)

-This is the level three foundation course for the formal study of percussion instruments and is a continuation of MUS 166.
+MUS 265 Applied Percussion III (2) This is the level three foundation course for the formal study of percussion instruments and is a continuation of MUS 166.

-MUS 266 Applied Percussion IV (2)

-This is the level four foundation course for the formal study of percussion instruments and is a continuation of MUS 265.
+MUS 266 Applied Percussion IV (2) This is the level four foundation course for the formal study of percussion instruments and is a continuation of MUS 265.